jihys/udacity-rl-project3/README.md

 ### Instructions

-After you have followed the instructions above, open `Tennis.ipynb` (located in the `p3_collab-compet/` folder in the DRLND GitHub repository) and follow the instructions to learn how to use the Python API to control the agent.
+After you have followed the instructions above, open `Tennis.ipynb` and follow the instructions to train the agents.